 What is reshoring?
 Essentially, it’s the opposite of offshoring, meaning companies are bringing manufacturing jobs and other employment opportunities back to their country.

 In addition to rising labor and production costs, another factor looms that can hurt your bottom line: shipping costs.
 As time has passed, savvy shipping companies have noticed a much greater potential for profits, thus, increasing their shipping prices.
-These increased shipping prices, partnered with rising fuel costs to ship goods and products, have made offshore manufacturing even more expensive.
+Unfortunately, these increased shipping prices, partnered with rising fuel costs to ship goods and products, have made offshore manufacturing even more expensive.

 Complications Cost Money